-- 1. Any complaint alleging child abuse or neglect shall be referred to the County Department of Social Services, the County Protective Services Division, and the appropriate law enforcement agency. - 2.
-Any complaint alleging health and safety violations by a child development program shall, for licensed facilities, be referred to Department of Social Services and shall, for licensing-exempt facilities, be referred to the appropriate Child Development regional administrator. - 3.
-Any complaint alleging employment discrimination shall be sent to the California Department of Fair Employment and Housing and the compliance officer shall notify the complainant by first class mail of the transfer. - 4.
-Any complaint alleging fraud shall be referred to the California Department of Education.
+2. Any complaint alleging health and safety violations by a child development program shall, for licensed facilities, be referred to Department of Social Services and shall, for licensing- exempt facilities, be referred to the appropriate Child Development regional administrator.

+3. Any complaint alleging fraud shall be referred to the Legal, Audits and Compliance Branch of the California Department of Education.